JoosikHan/Deep-Learning-from-coursera/README.md

 # Introduce
 * I've been studying DeepLearning a little bit since long ago, but I have not knowledge in deep.
 So I have heard this course of specialization.
 * This repo is my programming assignment and quiz of [*Andrew Ng's*](http://www.andrewng.org/) special couse **"Deep Learning Specialization"**.
-* This course consist of five courses:
+* This course consist of five courses as follows.

 ## Course 1.
 Neural Networks and Deep Learning
-1. Week1 - Introduction to deep learning
+1. Week1 - Introduction to deep learning [ ]
-2. Week2 - Neural Networks Basics
+2. Week2 - Neural Networks Basics [ ]
-3. Week3 - Shallow neural networks
+3. Week3 - Shallow neural networks [ ]
-4. Week4 - Deep Neural Networks
+4. Week4 - Deep Neural Networks[ ]

 ## Course 2.
 Improving Deep Neural Networks Hyperparameter tuning, Regularization and Optimization
 1. Week1 - Practical aspects of Deep Learning